By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 827|Pages: 2|5 min read

 Andrew Carnegie was an industrialist and philanthropist throughout the Gilded Age.
 He founded Carnegie Steel, wrote The Gospel of Wealth, and made a fortune within his lifetime.
 The Gospel of Wealth states that the wealthy should use their money for the betterment of society and not just for themselves.
-Although Carnegie believed that the unequal distribution of wealth was a temporary matter, it remains a significant issue, making the gap between the rich and the poor prominent to this day.
-Industrialists and entrepreneurs like John D. Rockefeller and Mark Zuckerberg help fill the void by giving back to those who need it most.
-The unequal distribution of wealth persists today due to the wealthy's hierarchy of power within the business industry.
+Although Carnegie believed that the unequal distribution of wealth was a temporary matter, it has proven to be a lasting issue, making the gap between the rich and the poor prominent to this day.
+Industrialists and entrepreneurs like John D. Rockefeller and Mark Zuckerberg attempt to address this disparity by giving back to those who need it the most.
+The unequal distribution of wealth continues to this day due to the hierarchy of power held by the wealthy within the business industry.

 Browse our vast selection of original essay samples, each expertly formatted and styled